 - AISIN Group respects the rights of shareholders, ensures shareholder equality and endeavors to create a suitable environment for ensuring the appropriate exercise and protection of rights.

 - AISIN Group endeavors to cooperate with other stakeholders aside from shareholders (i.e., customers, suppliers, employees and members of local communities), with sincerity and integrity, based on common sense and social values.

 - AISIN Group discloses information appropriately in accordance with applicable laws, and endeavors to proactively communicate information other than that disclosed in accordance with such laws, and to ensure transparency in its activities.

 - In order to ensure transparency, fairness and agility in its decision making, AISIN Group endeavors to ensure appropriate execution of the roles and responsibilities of its Board of Directors.

 - AISIN Group endeavors to hold constructive dialogues with its shareholders, based on a shared directionality for stable long-term growth.

 Aiming to operate with fairness and transparency

-AISIN strives to develop amicable relations with all stakeholders amid its steady growth and expansion over the long term in order to maximize its corporate value.
+AISIN Group strives to develop amicable relations with all stakeholders amid its steady growth and expansion over the long term in order to maximize its corporate value.
 To achieve that, we believe that maintaining fair and highly transparent management activities is of paramount importance in our role as a good corporate citizen trusted by the international community.
-We are committed to enhancing corporate governance through measures such as appointing three outside directors and actively complying with the Corporate Governance Code, which the Tokyo Stock Exchange has brought into effect as part of a long-term strategic initiative implemented by the Japanese government.
+We are committed to enhancing corporate governance through measures such as appointing three external directors and actively complying with the Corporate Governance Code, which the Tokyo Stock Exchange has brought into effect as part of a long-term strategic initiative implemented by the Japanese government.

 Improvement and strengthening of the internal control system